aminejafur/corona-shield/README.md

 - <a href="https://developer.mozilla.org/fr/docs/Web/JavaScript" target="_blank">JS</a>

-### Star the repo :star: to support the project or follow me.
+### Star the repo to support the project :star:
+### Feel free to fork, open pull requests and play around.
 Thanks! :heart: